-The Volunteer Doula Program has been in existence since 1996.
-With the vision of providing a doula for every woman who wants one, the program has supported thousands of women during their pregnancy and trained over 500 doulas.
+The Volunteer Doula Program (VDP) has been in existence since 1996 with the vision of providing a doula for every person who wants one.
+The VDP has supported thousands of individuals during their pregnancy and trained over 500 doulas.

 What is a doula?